tupl-tufts/rdl/README.md

 This indicates that `m` is that method that returns a `String` if given two `Fixnum` arguments.
 Again this contract is enforced at run-time: When `m` is called, RDL checks that `m` is given exactly two arguments and both are `Fixnums`, and that `m` returns an instance of `String`.
 RDL supports many more complex type annotations; see below for a complete discussion and examples.
 We should emphasize here that RDL types are enforced as contracts at method entry and exit.
 There is no static checking that the method body conforms to the types.

-The head version of RDL also has an experimental mode in which method bodies can be *statically type checked* against their signatures.
-(This feature is not yet released in the gem, as it is under development.)
+The beta version of RDL also has an experimental mode in which method bodies can be *statically type checked* against their signatures.
+(This feature is only in the beta version of the RDL gem.)
 For example:

 ```ruby
 file.rb: